πŸ“œ @backtest-kit/pinets

 run() Run Pine Script and return raw plot data

-extract() Extract values from plots with custom mapping
+extract() Extract the latest bar values from plots with custom mapping

 dumpPlotData() Dump plot data to markdown files for debugging